microsoft/oss-ssc-framework/README.md

 ## Overview
 This guide outlines and defines how to securely consume Open Source Software (OSS) dependencies into the developer’s workflow.
 This paper is split into two parts: a solution-agonistic set of practices and a maturity model-based implementation guide.
 Our Framework is targeted toward organizations that do software development, that take a dependency on open source software, and that seek to improve the security of their software supply chain.

-Our OSS SSC Framework is complete with:
+Our OSS Secure Supply Chain (SSC) Framework is complete with:

 * A high-level solution-agnostic set of practices
 * A detailed list of requirements